TanIshqq/TaskManager/README.md

 - 1. All data stored in database
 - 2. Animations for up and down movement
-- 3.Swipe to delete
+- 3. Swipe to delete
-- 4.Alarms enabled
+- 4. Alarms enabled
-- 5.Call/Feedback/About Us
+- 5. Call/Feedback/About Us
 - 6. Editable tasks

+## Demo for App:
 ![Demo](/ToDoAppDemo.gif?raw=true "Demo")